hsynercn/tutorials-all-paths/JavaScript Core Language/04_JavaScript Objects, Prototypes and Classes.md

 let billy = new Person("Billy", "Rush"); //age: 22
 let jack = new Person("Jack", "Rush"); //age: 22

+//set a new object for prototype
 Person.prototype = { age: 18 };

 let newObject = new Person("New", "New"); //age: 18

-//billy and jack prototype object is a different instance console.log(billy.age); //22 console.log(jack.age); //22
+//billy and jack prototype object is different than newObject console.log(billy.age); //22 console.log(jack.age); //22
 console.log(newObject.age); //18